UQ-PAC/wemelt/README.md

 ## Building

-The tool should build by typing `make` in the top-level directory.
+WeMeLT should build by typing `make` in the top-level directory.

 ```
 make
 ```

-This should produce a shell script `armlogictool.sh` for running it.
+This should produce a shell script `wemelt.sh` for running it.

 ## Running

-Run `armlogictool.sh`, supplying a list of files to analyse as command line arguments.
+Run `wemelt.sh`, supplying a list of files to analyse as command line arguments.

 `-v` can be used ato print the P, D, and Gamma values after each statement